Mishra123456/Mishra123456/README.md

 ## 🚀 About Me

-[cite_start]I'm a B.Tech graduate in AI/ML with a 9.42 CGPA, driven by a passion for building effective AI solutions[cite: 4, 25]. [cite_start]I'm skilled in Python, Java, Scikit-learn, NumPy, and Pandas, and apply these skills to create impactful projects[cite: 5, 10]. [cite_start]My problem-solving ability is reflected in a top 16% rank in a competitive hackathon and completing over 220 LeetCode problems[cite: 6, 41, 42]. [cite_start]Off the keyboard, performing music and poetry keeps my creativity and discipline sharp[cite: 7, 43].
+I'm a B.Tech graduate in AI/ML with a 9.42 CGPA, driven by a passion for building effective AI solutions.
+I'm skilled in Python, Java, Scikit-learn, NumPy, and Pandas, and apply these skills to create impactful projects.
+My problem-solving ability is reflected in a top 16% rank in a competitive hackathon and completing over 220 LeetCode problems.
+Off the keyboard, performing music and poetry keeps my creativity and discipline sharp.

 - 🔭 **Currently working on:** Voice-based Assistant with Face Authentication
 - 🌱 **Learning:** (Please provide what you are learning)